FarisZR/FarisZR.com/content/page/about.en.md

 comments: false
 ---

-Hi, I am Faris, and i am passionate about Free and Open source software, and Cloud computing I am the technical Director at [the Aosus Community]({{< ref "/projects" >}}), and I created [ARhackintosh]({{< ref "/projects" >}}), the Arabic community for Hackintosh.
+Hi, I am Faris, passionate about Free and Open source software, and Cloud computing.
+I work on [the Aosus Community]({{< ref "/projects" >}}), the biggest Arabic community for FOSS, and I created [ARhackintosh]({{< ref "/projects" >}}), a place where you found anything hackintosh related in Arabic.

-I spend my time experimenting with FOSS and cloud computing as i like to learn by doing.
+I spend my time experimenting with FOSS and cloud computing as I like to learn by doing.